berarma/oversteer/README.md

  - G27 Racing Wheel
  - G29 Driving Force Racing Wheel
  - G920 Driving Force Racing Wheel
+ - Experimental support for the Thrustmaster T300RS wheel when using https://github.com/Kimplul/hid-tmff2.

 I can test only on a Logitech G29 Driving Force.
 Please, report your results with other devices.